MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 > A fleet member can only be a part of one update group, but an update group can have multiple fleet members assigned to it.
 > An update group itself is not a separate resource type.
 Update groups are only strings representing references from the fleet members.
 So, if all fleet members with references to a common update group are deleted, that specific update group will cease to exist as well.

-## Create an update strategy
+## Create an update strategy using stages

-For demonstration purposes, we will re-create the update strategy shown in the diagram.
+An update strategy consists of one or more stage, where a stage can contain one or more update group.

 ### [Azure portal](#tab/azure-portal)